pcoder/wisebender/README.md

 Notes
 -----
 1. The project uses [OAuth.io](https://oauth.io/) service for obtaining the `access_token` for GitHub requests.
 To make this working, one needs to register the service and create an application for GitHub allowing the following scopes: `delete_repo`, `public_repo`, `repo`, `repo:status`, `user`, `user:email`.
 Once this is done, the public key generated for the application must be passed to `OAuth.initialize();` method on line 56 of `Symfony/src/Ace/GenericBundle/Resources/views/Editor/editor_javascript.html.twig` file.
+2. The project uses simple PHP scripts for obtaining codes for compiling against various platforms and for download of the binary file(See project [wb-compiler](https://github.com/pcoder/wb-compiler)).
+The files `Symfony/web/compiler.php` and `Symfony/web/download.php` have some hardcoded paths for locating Project's sketches and compilation output directory.
+They must be appropriately updated.